Ashish-ranjan82/OrangeHarm-Validation-With-Selenium-And-TestNg/README.md

 - **Thread.sleep**: Used for demonstration purposes to wait before quitting the browser.
 For production code, consider using WebDriverWait for better control over element visibility.

-## Contributing

-Contributions are welcome!
-Please fork this repository, create a feature branch, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [OrangeHRM](https://www.orangehrm.com/) for providing the demo site used for testing.
-- The Selenium and TestNG communities for their documentation and support.

----

-This README should provide a comprehensive overview of your project and guide users through setting up and running your tests.